ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-6a-draft.md

 ### Code Comments

-You may also make use of code comments throughout your notebook, but take care not to overuse them.
-Avoid using inline comments to the right of a line of code.
-Keep comments short and purposeful when they are used.
-If you find yourself writing a long explanation inside a code cell comment, it is probably better to move it into a more readable Markdown cell above.
+You can use code comments while creating your submission, but when submitting your notebook, you will need to remove those in-line comments.
+Make sure that you check your code cells and make sure to clear any comments that you made.

 ### Remove empty cells and commented out code